 OfficialKISSOnline has been terminated due to multiple or severe violations of our Community Guidelines and/or claims of copyright infringement.

-DavidsFarm YouTube account terminated / cancelled – December 12, 2010
+DavidsFarm YouTube account terminated/cancelled – December 12, 2010

 It has been reported by a top contributor of help forum of YouTube that Davidsfarm has been terminated due to multiple or severe violations of our Community Guidelines.
-However, for privacy reasons YouTube is not telling any further details.
+However, for privacy reasons, YouTube is not telling any further details.

 K-Pop Star Jay Park was Terminated from YouTube – May 16, 2011

 A digital media artist and social media consultant, Scott Kinmartin, wrote in his blog that YouTube suspended Jay Park for no clear reasons.
 The K-Pop singer said that he wasn’t exactly sure what happened.
-He mentioned that YouTube partnered him and that he didn’t know that cover songs on YouTube were not permitted.
+He mentioned that YouTube partnered him and that he didn’t know that “cover songs” on YouTube were not permitted.

 Why This is Important To Our Businesses

 The critical point to take away here is that this can happen to anyone.
 If it can happen to a major blogger, with a large audience to communicate too, it can happen to you and me.
 I love YouTube, and the other marketing channels we tap into; but, we need to ensure we’re spreading our marketing efforts across multiple channels.
-Never being dependent on a single resource for future traffic.
-This way if that channel falls out of favor in the market (i.e. MySpace), or god forbid, we just get turned off – our businesses don’t get wiped out in the process.
+Never be dependent on a single resource for future traffic.
+This way if that channel falls out of favour in the market (i.e. MySpace) or god forbid, we just get turned off – our businesses don’t get wiped out in the process.

-In a follow up post we’ll discuss the critical considerations when marketing online, which could just save your business.
+In a follow-up post, we’ll discuss the critical considerations when marketing online, which could just save your business.
 Be sure to subscribe to our updates to be notified when this post goes live.

 Has anybody heard of a termination like this happening to anyone they know?
-YouTube, FaceBook, Twitter, any of the majors?
+YouTube, Facebook, Twitter, any of the majors?
 Let me know in the comments below.